U.S. dollar, yen rise after Trump's positive COVID test

 The news sparked a sell-off in European stocks, before they pared some of their losses, and on Wall Street.

-The yen made its sharpest gain in more than a month to reach a one-week high of 104.95 and was last up 0.3% on the day at 105.27 yen to the dollar JPY=EBS.
+The yen made its sharpest gain in more than a month to reach a one-week high of 104.95 and was last up 0.3% on the day at 105.27 yen to the dollar.

 “Trump’s positive COVID test is negative for risk sentiment because there is tremendous uncertainty,” said Greg Anderson, global head of foreign exchange strategy at BMO Capital Markets in New York, adding that the 74-year-old president’s health could worsen because of his age, or he could get sympathy votes.